dascentral/dotfiles/README.md

 ### Preparation

-Odds are you are migrating from an existing machine to another or you are setting up an additional computer that will match the setup of another.
-Before getting started, ensure you have a fresh backup of all of your data and settings.
+When migrating from an existing machine to another or setting up an additional computer that will match the setup of another, you will want to ensure you have a fresh backup of all of your data and settings.

 - Commit and push any pending changes within local git repositories
 - Move any important documents into cloud-based storage